ethereum/nxbn-website/public/content/fellowship/Valeriia/index.md

 ## Valeriia Panina

 Valeriia is a user experience specialist and an advisor to the Ukraine's Ministry of Digital Transformation.
 The war in Ukraine has shown that ingenuity and tenacity in human coordination is essential.
-When understanding the potential of protocols like Ethereum to be useful.
+Valeriia took on a user research project for her fellowship in order to better contextualize crypto in the war.

 ---
 ### A Happy New Year